 The financing programme was arranged through the bank.
 In Tolq's case, this was Rabobank Utrechtse Heuvelrug.
 To qualify for the BMKB, the entrepreneur must submit a well-reasoned credit application to the bank.
 The bank then processes the application according to its own procedures.

 De Wit says: "The review process takes place according to normal banking guidelines and involves a considerable amount of paperwork.
 Fortunately we've had a great deal of support from the account manager at the bank who really understands our business.
 That's a huge help in going through the process.
 Banks ask for as many securities as possible, which can be frustrating for entrepreneurs.
 My advice to other start-ups is to talk to multiple parties and create a business plan that's as clear as possible.
 It's a lot of work, but it helps to make sure that banks are well informed."

 After three years of development, De Wit brought Tolq to the market.
 Meanwhile, the company has entered the scale-up phase.
 De Wit tells us: "We now have ten employees and at least five job vacancies.
 Hundreds of translators are working on assignments through our translation platform.
-Now our objective is to roll-out the company on a more global level."
+Now our objective is to roll out the company globally."